twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # CST: Solidarity
 We are one human family whatever our national, racial, ethnic, economic, and ideological differences.
-At the core of the virture solidarity is the pursuit of justice and peace.
+At the core of the virtue solidarity is the pursuit of justice and peace.

 ___
 # What is the Incarnation of Jesus?
+The belief that Jesus was  God
+**To embody or represent in human form**.
+Jesus was foreshadowed in the OT.
+Christmas is about the incarnation of Jesus

 ___
+# What are the 5 truths about the incarnation?
+1. Was not Jesus's beginning
+2. Shows Jesus' Humility
+3. Fulfills Prophecy
+4. Is Mysterious
+5. Is necessary or Salvation
+___
 # What was the Resurrection of Jesus?

 ___
 # What is the Holy Trinity?
 **The way God reveals himself in the Bible.** A representation of God in 3 different ways; may be a way to understand God himself.
+It is one but 3 distinct.
 *THINK OF 3 CANDLES WITH 1 FLAME.*

 ___